qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - good app but how do i change my account password
 - how do i change the password on my account it is an exchange account and have already changed the password on the server but cannot change in the app
 - how do i change password for an account
-- how can you change a password for an tbsp
+- how can you change a password for an account
 - is there option for changing account password
 - cannot change mails password
 - i need to change my password
-- how do you change your password for an email tbsp
+- how do you change your password for an email account
 - how do i change my password for this account
-- i have changed my account password and i can't change that on this app this is so tbsp
+- i have changed my account password and i can't change that on this app
 - can i change my password
 - how do i change my password on this email account
 - how do i change my password on here